luisafzn/luisafzn/README.md

 ____
 #### e-mail and formalities ✿

-You can e-mail me at, luisafantonizanoon@gmail.com, if you want.
+You can e-mail me at luisafantonizanoon@gmail.com

 ![Ghibli scenes](https://64.media.tumblr.com/881e28482fb70cd831a829a0a6a7bfae/tumblr_n8vmjiOYxW1tgifizo2_500.gifv "scenes")